zoechbauer/z-control-Backup-Scripts/examples/README.md

 # Examples Overview

-This folder contains scripts and tools from my repositories to help back up non-committed files and folders from development projects, as well as utilities for logging disk space usage.
-These scripts are especially useful before deleting or migrating projects to ensure important configuration and environment files are not lost, and to monitor disk usage across your projects.
+This folder contains scripts and tools from my repositories to help back up non-committed files and folders from development projects, clean up unused or bulky dev project folders, and log disk space usage.
+These scripts are especially useful before deleting or migrating projects to ensure important configuration and environment files are not lost, and to monitor or reclaim disk usage across your projects.

 ---